ciml-org/ciml-summer-institute-2023/3.3_conda_environments_and_jupyter_notebook_on_expanse/README.md

 Review the Parallel Efficiency plot.
 How well does Dask scale for this example?

-2. Using the widgets in the notebook to rerun the analysis with different dataframe libraries and file formats and create a the Parallel Efficiency plot.
+2. Use the widgets in the notebook to rerun the analysis with different dataframe libraries and file formats and create a Parallel Efficiency plot.
 Describe what you found out.

 -----